6.1: Introduction to Hormones and Behavior

 Steroid Hormones

-Cortisol Increases carbohydrate metabolism; mediates stress respones
+Cortisol Increases carbohydrate metabolism; mediates stress responses

 Estradiol Uterine and other female tissue development; regulates sexual motivation and performance in females and males